lowrycito/handbook/pages/study-manual-general-handbook-11-young-women.md

 responsibilities for young women.

 The stake presidency assigns a high councilor to work with the stake Young Women presidency (see 6.5).

-This high councilor and the Young Women presidency and secretary serve on the stake youth leadership committee (see 29.3.10).
+The stake Young Women presidency and secretary serve on the stake youth leadership committee (see 29.3.10).

 Image